gjpelletier/stepAIC/README.md

 - Backward selection starts with all predictors and removes predictors as long as it improves the model (reduces AIC or BIC, or increases adjusted rsquared)
 - All subsets of possible combinations of predictor features to find the best of all possible models (up to 20 candidate predictors)

 Either the AIC, BIC, or adjusted rsquared may be used as the criterion with forward, backward, or all subsets.
 In addition, there is an option to find all features with p-values less than a signficance threshold through backward elimination based only on the p-values of the coefficients.
 The stepwise algorithm also has the option (default) to remove any non-signficant predictors after either a forward, backward, or all subsets search using the AIC, BIC, or adjusted rsquared criterion.
+The stepwise function uses statsmodels OLS to fit the regression models.

 ### Lasso

-The **lasso** function in the stepAIC module provides output of regression models and summary statistics using the following methods:
+The **lasso** function in the stepAIC module provides output of regression models and summary statistics using the following methods from sklear.linear_model:

 - LassoCV: Lasso using Cross-Validation with coordinate descent to optimize alpha
 - LassoLarsCV: Lasso using Cross-Validation with Least Angle Regression